dashakim/kottans-frontend/README.md

 ## A Tiny JS World
 [Demo](https://dashakim.github.io/a-tiny-JS-world/)
 Good idea to start from "a tiny world" task, I don't pay attention on high part of OOP principles and just start from basic structure.
-Later, I will improve my task? so it will look DRY and SOLID)
+Later, I will improve my task, so it will look DRY and SOLID)

 ## Object Oriented JS
 [Object Oriented JS](task_js_oop/oop_js.png)